JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/README.md

 # Secure Traffic Light System

-A Kubernetes-native traffic light management system built with Quarkus and Docker, developed as part of a university security engineering project.
+A microservice-based traffic light system built with Quarkus, Docker, and Kubernetes, developed as part of a university security engineering project.

 ## Overview